mariru/mindmaps-2-tex-converter/README.md

     convert_mm_2_tex('/path/to/MindMap.mm','/path/to/list.tex')

-On UNIX system texcreator can be used standalone (map to list only) using
+On UNIX systems texcreator can be used as stand-alone (map to list only).
+Run once:

-    chomd +x 'texcreator.py'
+    chmod +x 'texcreator.py'

-Needs to be run only once to make the script executable.
-And invoking it with
+And now invoce with:

     ./texconverter.py <map_file> <desired_path_for_list>